-Commonly known as Wisdom Teeth (Mandibular Third Molars) are the last molars to erupt in the mouth They are called wisdom teeth because they usually begin coming in between the ages of 14 to 25 or older “coming of age time period” in a person’s life.
-Normally an adult will have four wisdom teeth, but some adults may have more or less.
+Wisdom Teeth Extractions is the easiest surgical procedure performed by Dr. Schmitz.
+Commonly known as Wisdom Teeth (Mandibular Third Molars).
+Wisdom teeth are the last molars to erupt in the mouth.
+They usually begin coming in between the ages of 14 to 25 or older “coming of age time period” in a person’s life.
+Wisdom teeth cause problems as people age.
+Approximately 85% of wisdom teeth need to be removed.
+Most adults have four wisdom teeth, some adults may have more or less.

-A tooth becomes impacted because there is a lack of space in the dental arch, causing the tooth to grow on an angle towards the other molars and their roots or toward the jaw.
-This impaction can cause a lot of pain for the individual and can also lead to infection (See Figure 1).
+A tooth becomes impacted when there is a lack of space in the dental arch.
+The tooth grows on an angle towards the other molars and their roots or toward the jaw.
+This impaction can cause a lot of pain for the individual and leads to infection (See Figure 1).

-The wisdom tooth may also crowd or damage the adjacent molar and its roots (See Figure 2), or damage the jaw bone and its nerves.
-Also, when the wisdom tooth is growing toward adjacent teeth, it can trap plaque and debris making your teeth more vulnerable to decay.
+The wisdom tooth can also crowd or damage the adjacent molar and its roots (See Figure 2), or damage the jaw bone and its nerves.
+As the wisdom tooth is growing toward adjacent teeth it traps plaque and debris.
+Teeth are more vulnerable to decay.

-The ease of the wisdom teeth removal depends on the position of the tooth and root development.
-A wisdom tooth that has fully cut through the gum can be as easily extracted as any other tooth.
-However, a wisdom tooth that is underneath the gums and pushed into the jawbone will require an incision into the gums and then removal of the portion of bone that lies over the tooth.
-In this case, the tooth will be extracted in smaller portions to minimize the amount of bone that is removed.
+The position of the tooth and root development determines the ease of wisdom tooth removal.
+A wisdom tooth that has fully cut through the gum can be as easily extracted.
+A wisdom tooth that is underneath the gums and pushed into the jawbone will require an incision into the gums and removal of the portion of bone that lies over the tooth.
+In this case, the tooth will be extracted in sections minimizing the amount of bone removed.

-Most wisdom teeth extractions require a local anesthesia (an injection to numb the gum around the tooth being extracted, just like any other extraction), general anesthesia may be used to help ease any anxieties you may have.
+Most wisdom teeth extractions require a local anesthesia (an injection to numb the gum around the tooth being extracted, just like any other extraction), IV anesthesia may be used helps ease any anxieties you may have.
 Dr. Schmitz will discuss with you what type of anesthesia is best for your needs.

-After your wisdom teeth are removed you may experience some swelling and mild discomfort, which are normal symptoms and are part of the healing process.
+After your wisdom teeth are removed you may experience some swelling and mild discomfort.
+These are normal symptoms and are part of the healing process.
 Here is what to expect after the procedure.

-Bleeding: This may occur for several hours after your wisdom teeth are removed.
-To control it, place a piece of clean moist gauze or moistened tea bag over the empty tooth socket and bite down firmly.
-This needs to be done for about 45 minutes.
+Bleeding: likely occurs for several hours.
+Place a piece of clean moist gauze or moistened tea bag over the empty tooth socket and bite down firmly to control bleeding.
+Do this for about 45 minutes.
 The tannic acid in tea helps blood clots (similar to a scab on an open wound) to form.
-You should avoid rinsing, spitting or sucking actions for 24 hours after your wisdom teeth are removed.
-For example, don’t drink beverages through straws or smoke, and avoid hot liquids (such as soup or tea).
-These activities can cause the clot to dislodge, which will cause dry socket.
+Avoid rinsing, spitting or sucking actions for 24 hours after wisdom teeth are removed.
+Do not smoke, and avoid hot liquids (such as soup or tea).
+These activities can cause the clot to dislodge and cause dry socket.

-Facial Swelling: This can occur where the wisdom tooth was extracted.
-You can apply a cold compress to ease the swelling and pain.
-Place the compress or ice (in a wrapped cloth) on the area of your face that is swollen for 10-minutes on, followed by 20-minutes off.
+Facial Swelling: Apply a cold compress to ease the swelling and pain.
+Place the compress or ice (in a wrapped cloth) on the area of your face for 10-minutes on, followed by 20-minutes off.
 Repeat as necessary during this first 24-hour period.

-Pain Medications: Acetaminophen (Tylenol) or ibuprofen (Motrin or Advil) can be taken to manage your pain.
-We may prescribe more potent pain relievers, such as narcotics, if necessary.
+Pain Medications: Acetaminophen (Tylenol) or ibuprofen (Motrin or Advil) manage pain.
+We may prescribe more potent pain relievers when necessary.

 Food: Avoid hot liquids and alcoholic beverages for at least 24 hours.
 When the extraction is more difficult, you will need to consume a soft or liquid diet for at least 24 hours after we removed your wisdom teeth.

-Brush your Teeth: You need to continue to brush your teeth, but avoid the teeth adjacent to the extracted tooth during the first 24 hours.
-On day two, you can resume the gentle brushing of your teeth.
-However, do not use commercial mouth rinses because these can irritate the area of extraction.
+Brush your Teeth: You need to continue to brush your teeth.
+Avoid brushing into the socket.
+Do not use commercial mouth rinses because these can irritate the area of extraction.

-Antibiotics: May be prescribed prior to removing your wisdom teeth (to treat any infection around the wisdom tooth) should continue to be taken until you are finished the full prescription.
+Antibiotics: prescribed prior to removing your wisdom teeth (to treat any infection around the wisdom tooth).
+Continue to take until you afinish the full prescription.

-Facial Swelling: Facial Swelling in the area of your wisdom tooth extraction needs to be managed with heat after the first 24 hours of ice.
+Facial Swelling: Manage facial swelling with heat after the first 24 hours.
 Use a moist warm towel and apply it to the area on a 20-minute on, 20-minute off schedule.
 Repeat as necessary.

-Rinse Your Mouth with Warm Salt Water: Use 1/2 teaspoon of salt in a cup of warm water after before bed and after meals.
+Rinse your mouth with Warm Salt Water: Use 1/2 teaspoon of salt in a cup of warm water before bed and after meals.
 Do not use commercial mouth rinses.

-Complete Healing: This will not occur for a few weeks to a few months following the removal of your wisdom teeth.
-However, usually within the first week or two, you will feel reasonably comfortable because enough healing has taken place.
+Complete Healing: will not occur for a few weeks to a few months following the removal of your wisdom teeth.
+Within the first week or two, you will feel reasonably comfortable because enough healing has taken place.
 We will explain what to expect regarding your healing process.